Ramatulahi/penny-smart-product/README.md

 # 💰 Penny Smart
 ## Personal Finance Management Product

-Penny Smart is a **personal finance management application** designed to help individuals track their spending, manage budgets, and build sustainable savings habits.
+Penny Smart is a **personal finance management application** designed to help individuals track spending, manage budgets, and build consistent savings habits.

-This repository contains the **product documentation, research, strategy, and prototype resources** developed for the Penny Smart application as part of our **Product Management Capstone Project**.
+This repository contains the **product documentation, research insights, design resources, and prototype** developed for the Penny Smart application as part of our **Product Management Capstone Project**.

 ---

 # 📌 Product Overview

-Managing personal finances can be difficult due to limited visibility into spending patterns, lack of budgeting discipline, and difficulty maintaining savings goals.
+Managing personal finances can be challenging due to limited visibility into spending habits, poor budgeting practices, and difficulty maintaining savings goals.

-Penny Smart provides users with a **simple and intuitive platform** that allows them to:
+**Penny Smart** provides users with a simple platform to:

 - Track income and expenses
 - Monitor spending behavior
-- Create and manage savings goals
+- Set and manage savings goals
-- Set budget limits
+- Create budget categories
-- Gain insights into their financial activities
+- View financial summaries

-The goal is to help users **develop smarter financial habits and improve financial awareness**.
+The product focuses on **simplicity, accessibility, and financial awareness** to help users build healthier financial habits.

 ---

 # ❗ Problem Statement

-Many individuals struggle to maintain financial discipline due to:
+Many individuals struggle to manage their finances effectively due to:

-- Lack of visibility into daily expenses
+- Poor visibility into daily spending
-- Poor budgeting tools
+- Lack of structured budgeting tools
-- Difficulty tracking savings goals
+- Difficulty tracking savings progress
-- Financial apps that are overly complex
+- Financial applications that are too complex

-There is a need for a **simple and accessible financial management solution** that helps users stay aware of their financial behavior.
+There is a need for a **simple and intuitive financial management solution** that enables users to monitor their financial behavior and improve their financial discipline.

 ---

 # 💡 Proposed Solution

-Penny Smart solves this problem by providing a **clear, intuitive, and visually driven financial management platform**.
+Penny Smart addresses these challenges by providing a **clean, intuitive, and user-friendly financial management platform**.

 Users can:

 - Track transactions easily
 - Monitor spending patterns
-- Create savings goals
+- Manage savings goals
-- Manage budget categories
+- Set budget limits
-- View financial summaries in real time
+- View financial insights in real time

+The goal is to **simplify personal finance management and encourage smarter financial decisions**.

 ---

 # 🎯 Target Users

 ### Students
-Students who want to manage personal expenses effectively.
+Students who need a simple way to manage limited income and track daily expenses.

 ### Young Professionals
-Individuals tracking income, expenses, and monthly savings.
+Individuals who want to track salaries, manage spending, and build savings habits.

-### Budget-Conscious Users
+### Budget-Conscious Individuals
-People trying to build better financial habits.
+People who want better visibility into their financial activities.

 ---

-# ✨ Key Features
+# ✨ Key Product Features

-## Dashboard
+## 📊 Dashboard
-Provides a real-time overview of financial activity including:
+Provides a central overview of financial activity including:

 - Wallet balance
 - Weekly spending trends